 In upholding Witt’s lawsuit the 9th Circuit did not strike down the military’s “don’t ask, don’t tell” policy.
 But the court said the Air Force must prove that her dismissal furthered the military’s goals of troop readiness and unit cohesion.
 The military can now appeal the 9th Circuit ruling to the U.S. Supreme Court.

+The American people should be ashamed that their elected representatives are taking the easy road home and not standing up for our fundamental principles that, all men are created equal.
 In other words, they are playing the game so tight, that Democratic Party Bosses in Chicago, Illinois would be impressed with the sly play, if they weren't to busy trying to cover their own corruption and lies back under the carpet.
 Now for the rest of the stories politically and socially speaking in reference to how negligent Dont Ask Dont Tell really is in the lives of our Service Members and what a scorching wound it is to the honour of their sacrifice for our freedom and liberty.

 Is Obama caving on Don’t Ask, Don’t Tell?